hashicorp/terraform-provider-tfe/website/docs/r/oauth_client.html.markdown

 An OAuth Client represents the connection between an organization and a VCS provider.

--> **Note:** This resource does not currently support creation of Bitbucket Server OAuth clients.
+-> **Note:** This resource does not currently support creation of Bitbucket Cloud, Bitbucket Server, or Azure DevOps Services OAuth clients.

--> **Note:** This resource requires a private key when creating Azure DevOps Server OAuth clients.

 ## Example Usage